MEngSc-Electrical-ComputerSystems/MasterOfEngineering_ElectronicSystetms_SiliconLife./README.md

 I am the sole trader entrepreneur that started The Silicon Life Architecture project.
 The TEMPLATE for all server interfacing, as a trade venture of Jasper Assembly Pty Ltd. in 2020.
 A template for a supercomputer on the modern server.
 Extendable to Concurrent Full Stack Development and Binary Neural Intelligence of all systems that input to output via algorithm.

+I extend to you an array of MIT packages for teaching the Silicon Life Engineer.

 ---
 ---